Surah Mumtahanah Ultimate Dictionary: Key Arabic Terms Explained

 This verse is a powerful guide for our own allegiances, both personal and political.
 The practical application is to be extremely careful that our support and our alliances are for the cause of justice, not the cause of wrongdoing.
 We must never be a supporter of an oppressor, whether that oppressor is an individual, a group, or a state.
 It is a call to be on the side of justice, so that we are not counted among the “wrongdoers.”

-Image showing Quran and Surah Hashr Written On ItSurah Hashr Glossary: Key Arabic Terms, Names & Meanings Explained
+Image showing Quran and Surah Hashr Written On ItSurah Hashr Ultimate Dictionary: Key Arabic Terms Explained

-Image showing Quran and Surah Saff Written On ItSurah Saff Glossary: Key Arabic Terms, Names & Meanings Explained
+Image showing Quran and Surah Saff Written On ItSurah Saff Ultimate Dictionary: Key Arabic Terms Explained

 Share this article